mrasu/echoed/src/create/template/example/README.md

 ## Usage

-1. Start server: Move to `example` directory and start DockerCompose by `Make start`.
+1. Start server: Move to `example` directory and start DockerCompose by `make start`.
-2. Run tests: Move to parent directory and execute `npm test` to run Jest with Tobikura.
+2. Run tests: Move to parent directory and execute `npm run test` to run Jest with Echoed.
 3. Wait: Wait for the test to finish.
-4. View results: Open `dist/reporter.html` to see the test results.
+4. View results: Open `report/result.html` to see the test results.
-5. Stop server: Move to `example` directory and stop DockerCompose by `Make stop`.
+5. Stop server: Move to `example` directory and stop DockerCompose by `make stop`.